Table of Contents

 Sharing a bookmarklet

-Bookmarklets can be distributed in two ways:
+You can share bookmarklets in two ways:

 - Manual copy-paste: share the